CUNY-CL/wikipron/data/scrape/lib/README.md

     -   To find new languages you can run `git diff languages.json` or search for `null` values within [`languages.json`](languages.json).
 2. Run [`scrape.py`](../scrape.py).
+    -   For the annual big scrape, apply the `--fresh` flag when you run `scrape.py` the first time for the year.
+If the run dies out in the middle (or if you abort the execution, intentionally or otherwise), `unscraped.json` records which languages have not been scraped, and you can run `scrape.py` again _without_ the `--fresh` flag to scrape only the remaining languages.
     -   By default `cut_off_date` in `main()` is set using `datetime.date.today().isoformat()` but can be set manually using an ISO formatted string (ex.
 "2019-10-31").